 ☞ READ MORE: Packing the perfect Parisian Picnic basket

-Yes, there is such a thing as the Wedding apéro.
-In France, it is not considered bad manners to invite someone to a wedding, but not invite them to the full sit-down dinner afterward.
+Yes, there is such a thing as the Wedding apéro, also known as vin d’honneur.
+In France, it isn’t considered bad manners to invite someone to the morning ceremony, but not invite them to the dinner afterward.

 It is a way for the wedding party to keep costs down, while still inviting everyone they would like to have there.
 It is also a great option for guests with young kids, who may not make it through a 4-hour dinner late into the night!

 What food should you bring or serve at an apéro?

 Pre-cut vegetables like carrot sticks, radishes, celery, and cherry tomatoes are also popular finger foods.
 And you can never go wrong with pitas, hummus, tzatziki, and other dips.
 Other ideas for an apéro include:

 1. Savory Cake